Quick Repairs to Do in an Emergency

 Finally, check to make sure there is no buildup of funk (most likely a hardened rosin residue) in the "f" holes at the points.
 Use a business card to gently clear the debris.

-Check the fine tuners and make sure they do not touch the top of the instrument.
+Check the fine tuners and make sure they are not touching the top of the instrument.

 Fingering tape applied to the fingerboard causes buzzing.

 The fingerboard is designed to have a slight curvature along its length to allow the strings to vibrate.
 With tapes applied, this curvature is compromised and the tapes can stop the string(s) from vibrating.

 We at Lashof Violins prefer to use a Silver Sharpie® Metallic marker to apply marks to the fingerboard because it does not stop the strings from vibrating.
 Additionally, Sharpie® marks can be added or removed with less damage (or sticky mess) to the neck than tapes.